-Trigger Events are actions that act as cue for the Workflow Automation to execute its action.
-All events needs to be matched in order for the trigger to be activated.
+Trigger Events are actions that act as a cue for the Workflow Automation to execute its action.
+All events need to be matched in order for the trigger to be activated.
 If multiple events were selected, all conditions should be met in order for the actions to be executed.

 Disposition – Action will be trigger based on the status selected by the agent.

 Redisposition – Action will be trigger based on the redisposition status selected by the agent.

 Term Reason (Callee, Caller and System) – Trigger action will execute depending on who terminate the call.

 Call Type (Manual and Outbound Auto Dial) – Trigger action will execute based on call type.